Course Description

 - Kubernetes Overview

-Lab 1: Deploying and configuring virtualization on Windows Server
+Lab 1: Deploying and Configuring Virtualization in Windows Server

 - Exercise 1: Creating and configuring virtual machines